-A trip to Iceland had escaped us for so long as we thought it would be too expensive for us budget travellers.
+A trip to Iceland with kids had escaped us for so long as we thought it would be too expensive for us budget travellers.
 But cheap Easy Jet airfares tempted us and, alongside some Iceland saving tips from fellow bloggers, it made us realise that a visit to The Land of Fire and Ice does not need to break the bank.
 Admittedly accommodation and car hire are the largest outgoings, and we found grocery costs to be double compared to the UK, but there are so many free outdoor activities to do in Iceland to help outweigh this cost.

 We love a good road trip.
 Self-drive is the best option for exploring Iceland with children as you’re on your own schedule, with the flexibility to linger or move on as you please.
 Europcar Iceland provided us with a 4×4 rental on arrival at Keflavík airport.
 If you are following the below itinerary and driving in the winter months, a 4×4 is essential as roads can be icy and you may be driving on snow!

 Planning the route for 5 days in Iceland

 Hey Iceland put together this fantastic 5 day Iceland self drive itinerary for us.
 We explained that we wanted to see the sights, but also wanted to feel we were getting off the beaten track and away from it all.
 And as we were travelling with kids (our boys were aged 3 and 4), we didn’t want to cram as much as possible into our days and overtire the boys.
 Hey Iceland certainly delivered and I couldn’t fault their itinerary.

 We were provided with a tablet displaying an online map with GPS to follow.
 This is much better than relying on Google Maps as some of the roads we drove along do not exist on Google Maps!
 Moreover, it was very easy popping back into the car after visiting each spot and pressing a button to lead us to our next location, rather than consulting a paper map.